HarmonicLabs/formal-ledger-spec-4-plebs/README.md

 ## State transition

-A state transition is with this scary thing in the pdf:
+A state transition is introduced with this scary thing in the pdf:

 ![state transition](./assets/state_transition.png)